There was a time when kindergarten students were expected to learn to tie their shoes

-before the end of the school year.
+There was a time when kindergarten students were expected to learn how to tie their shoes by the end of the school year.
 Sadly, like so many other basic skills, mastering the tying of shoelaces while in kindergarten has largely gone by the wayside.
-Before becoming a school administrator, I was a classroom teacher for many years.
-Twelve of those years were spent teaching first grade, providing me plenty of time to reflect on the shoe tying issue.
+Before becoming a school administrator, I spent many years as a classroom teacher.
+Twelve of those years were spent teaching first grade, giving me ample opportunity to reflect on the shoe-tying issue.

 ©Sharon Knapp Lamberth, February 2021